Rona Fairhead, Baroness Fairhead: Professional career

 In February 2023, she was named a member of the McKinsey & Company External Advisory Group.

 Appearance before Public Accounts Committee

 In March 2015 Fairhead appeared before the Public Accounts Committee of the House of Commons as a non-executive director of the Swiss subsidiary of HSBC.
 Margaret Hodge, the chair of the committee, stated that in the light of her performance as an HSBC director, she was no longer fit to continue in her role heading the BBC Trust.
 Hodge was accused of making a "bullying" attack.

 Ministerial and parliamentary career

 On 28 September 2017 the government announced that Fairhead would become an unpaid Minister of State at the Department for International Trade, succeeding Mark, Lord Price.
 In addition, it was announced that Fairhead would be granted a life peerage.
 On 19 October, she was created Baroness Fairhead, of Yarm in the County of North Yorkshire.

-Baroness Fairhead resigned her ministerial position on 7 May 2019, citing personal reasons.
+Baroness Fairhead resigned her ministerial position on 7 May 2019.